crippit/home-assistant.io/source/_components/google_pubsub.markdown

 ## {% linkable_title First time setup %}

 This assumes you already have a Google Cloud project.
-If you don't, please create one in the [Google Cloud Console](https://console.cloud.google.com/projectcreate)
+If you don't, please create one in the [Google Cloud Console](https://console.cloud.google.com/projectcreate), you will also need to enable the PubSub API in the Cloud Console.
+You can do this by searching for APIs in the seach bar, clicking the blue 'Enable APIs and Services' button, search for Pub Sub, click on Cloud Pub/Sub and enable the API.
+Without doing this, you will not be able to choose the role in the next step.

 You need to create a Service Account key in the [Google Cloud API Console](https://console.cloud.google.com/apis/credentials/serviceaccountkey)
 - Choose a new "New Service Account", give it a name and leave the key type as JSON